mt2017-tartu-shared-task/materials/quickhttps/www.google.ee/quick-walkthrough.md

 <p align="center">
 <img width="80%" height="10%" src="http://d3kbpzbmcynnmx.cloudfront.net/wp-content/uploads/2015/12/Screen-Shot-2015-12-30-at-1.16.08-PM.png" />
 <br>
- <b>Bidirectional encoder as a part of  encoder-decoder architecture</b>
+ <b>Bidirectional encoder as a part of  encoder-decoder architecture.
+Picture is from [Bahdanau et al.](https://arxiv.org/abs/1409.0473).</b>
 </p>

 You can also use other encoder architecture using `-encoder_type` parameter.
 Choices are `['rnn', 'brnn', 'mean', 'transformer', 'cnn']`.